drwpow/verdi/README.md

 Like `version` + `publish`, except for unstable prereleases.
 Requires a `[tag]`.

-For example, if you ran `sw pre beta`, it would version the following:
+For example, if you ran `verdi pre beta`, it would version the following:

 - `pkg-a@1.0.0` → `pkg-a@1.0.1-beta.0`
 - `pkg-b@0.0.1-beta.0` → `pkg-b@0.0.1-beta.1`